cloudify-cosmo/docs.getcloudify.org/content/manager/using-secrets.md

 ---

-The secrets store provides a variable storage (key-value pairs) for data that you do not want to expose in plain text in Cloudify blueprints, such as login credentials for a platform.<br>
+The secrets store provides a variable storage (key-value pairs) for data that you do not want to expose in plain text in Cloudify blueprints, such as login credentials for a platform.
-When creating a secret, the desired value can be a string or a file that contains the value to be set.<br>
+When you create a secret, the key value can be a text string or it can be a file that contains the key value.
-Through usage of the secrets store, a user can ensure all secrets (such as credentials to IaaS environments, passwords, and so on) are stored separately from blueprints, and adhere to isolation requirements between different tenants.<br>
+Through usage of the secrets store, a user can ensure all secrets (such as credentials to IaaS environments, passwords, and so on) are stored separately from blueprints, and adhere to isolation requirements between different tenants.
-Users need not know the actual values of a secret parameter (such as a password), since they can just point to the secrets store.<br>
+Users need not know the actual values of a secret parameter (such as a password), since they can just point to the secrets store.

-To use the secrets store, you must specify the secret's key when you create the blueprint.<br>
+To use the secrets store, you must specify the secret's key when you create the blueprint.
-For more information, see the [get_secret]({{< relref "blueprints/spec-intrinsic-functions.md#get-secret" >}}) intrinsic function.<br>
+For more information, see the [get_secret]({{< relref "blueprints/spec-intrinsic-functions.md#get-secret" >}}) intrinsic function.

 ### Creating a secret via the CLI